QwikDev/qwik/packages/qwik/src/core/readme.md

 The Qwik Optimizer places special rules on functions that can be lazy-loaded.

 1. The expression of the `$(expression)` function must be importable by the system. (expression shows up in `import` or has `export`)
-2. If inlined function then all lexically captured values must be:
+2. If inlined function, then all lexically captured values must be:
-   - importable (vars shows up in `import` or has `export`)
+   - importable (vars show up in `import`s or `export`s)
    - const (The capturing process differs from JS capturing in that writing to captured variables does not update them, and therefore writes are forbidden.
 The best practice is that all captured variables are constants.)
    - Must be runtime serializable.